European-Unified-ID/EUID-docs/api/v2/getting-started/gs-environments.md

 For example, https://integ.euid.eu/v2/token/generate

+NOTES:

+- All EUID endpoints use the same base URL.
->NOTE: The integration environment and the production environment require different API keys.
+- The integration environment and the production environment require different API keys.
+- The expiration time of the EUID token returned by  the [POST /token/generate](../endpoints/post-token-generate.md) or [POST /token/refresh](../endpoints/post-token-refresh.md) endpoints is subject to change, but is always significantly shorter in the integration environment than it is in the production environment.